golingon/lingon/docs/comparison.md

 There are no shortage of tools for [Kubernetes](https://docs.google.com/spreadsheets/d/1FCgqz1Ci7_VCz_wdh8vBitZ3giBtac_H8SBw4uxnrsE/edit#gid=0) and to manage infrastructure.

-Most of the tools are good tools, they just don't work for us or are too complicated and requires a lot of investment to get started.
+Most of the tools are good tools, they just don't work for us or are too complicated and require a lot of investment to get started.

 > We may sound negative, but it is not our intention.
 > We are just trying to be honest about our experience.